Coffeelly/Real-Time-Two-Stream-Violence-Detection/README.md

-# Two-Stream Real-Time Violence Detection
+# Real-time Violence Detection in Videos Based on Skeleton and Frame Grouping Using ConvLSTM

 **A robust, privacy-preserving, and computationally efficient system for detecting violent activity in real-time video streams.**